grwells/UofI_AdvRobotics/iRobot_Create3_Setup_Guide/irobot_create3_setup_guide_V1.2.md

 ![topic list output](topic_list.png)

+You should **at least see /rosout and /parameter_events**.
+All other topics listed above are published by the robot, not seeing them may mean that they haven't been received yet(try running the command again) or that the robot isn't connected to your network.
 If there fewer outputs, follow [the robot configuration guide](#irobot-create3-configuration-guide) to connect the robot to your network and update the firmware.

 If you get the full output above, you have verified ROS2 is running and that the node running on the robot is visible to your machine.